 You might be wondering which is the best font for your emails.
 Well, there is no one best font for email.
 The question should be: what makes a good font for email?
 There are a few important things to consider.
 But first, something far more important is at play here – email client compatibility.

-Not all fonts will render correctly in emails
+You must know that not all fonts will render correctly in emails.

-Based on this compatibility behavior, fonts are classified into three major classes: email-safe, web-safe, and system and web or system fonts.
+Based on this compatibility behavior, fonts are classified into three main categories: email-safe, web-safe, and system fonts (including both system and web fonts).

 Difference between email-safe vs web-safe fonts